← Back to ArticlesTraining Tips

 Daniel Dubois hits harder than almost anyone in world boxing.
-The nickname "Dynamite" isn't marketing - it's a genuine description of what happens when his right hand lands clean.
-Opponents don't just go down.
+The nickname "Dynamite" is not marketing - it is a genuine description of what happens when his right hand lands clean.
+Opponents do not just go down.
 They go down in a way that makes you worry about them.

-But knockout power isn't just about being big and strong.
-Dubois is both of those things, but so are plenty of heavyweights who couldn't crack an egg.
-What makes his punching different is technique, timing, and thousands of hours of work that most people never see.
+But knockout power is not just about being big and strong.
+Dubois is both of those things, but so are plenty of heavyweights who could not crack an egg.
+What makes his punching different is technique, timing, and thousands of hours of work that most people never see (source).

 The Dubois Style